Pressio/pressio/docs/source/concepts_note.rst

 ``concept = syntactic constraints + semantics``
 -----------------------------------------------

-In pressio, we follow the approach in "Design of Concept Libraries for C++" (2011) in defining a concept to be a *meaningful combination of syntactic requirements + axioms/semantics*.
+In pressio-rom, we follow the approach in "Design of Concept Libraries for C++" (2011) in defining a concept to be a *meaningful combination of syntactic requirements + axioms/semantics*.
 Pure syntax can be fully specified and checked by compilers supporting C++20.
 On the contrary, axioms/semantics properties cannot be spelled out and statically checked.
 Axioms are, in fact, invariants *assumed* to hold.
 In the C++ standard, axioms and semantics are specified/listed as comments.
-Here, we adopt a different approach to present axioms (similar to "Design of Concept Libraries for C++", 2011)), that we believe benefits readability: axioms are explicitly listed using the keyword "axiom".
+Here, we adopt a different approach to present axioms (similar to "Design of Concept Libraries for C++", 2011), that we believe benefits readability: axioms are explicitly listed using the keyword "axiom".
 Note, however, that if you want to compile the concepts below using a C++20 compiler, you have to comment out all axioms.